Air Hong Kong: History

 The airline's parent, Cathay Pacific, acquired the remaining 25 percent of the airline's shares in February 2002 and became a wholly owned subsidiary.
 An operational restructure followed on 1 July, where Air Hong Kong ceased services to Brussels, Dubai and Manchester to focus on services in Asia.
 In October 2002, Cathay Pacific entered into a joint venture agreement with DHL by selling a 30 percent stake in the cargo airline in exchange for funds to purchase medium-size freighters to operate DHL's network in the Asia-Pacific region from Hong Kong.
 The airline set aside $300 million to purchase five freighters by 2004 and another $100 million towards at least three more freighters by 2010.
 In March 2003, Cathay Pacific sold another 10 percent stake to DHL and retained 60 percent of the airline.

 Air Hong Kong was the launch customer for the Airbus A300-600F General Freighter, which is a new variant of the Airbus A300-600F.
 This new variant has a cargo loading system capable of handling virtually every type of container and pallet, and a side door at the rear of the lower deck capable of handling large items of general freight.
 The airline took its first delivery of this new aircraft in September 2004, with the eighth and final aircraft delivered on 22 June 2006.
 The new freighters were powered by two General Electric (GE) CF6-80C2 engines and signed a 14-year Maintenance Cost Per Hour (MCPH) programme with GE on 25 January 2005.

 In November 2007, Air Hong Kong received an Award for Operational Excellence by the aircraft manufacturer Airbus for achieving an overall best performance on aircraft utilisation, operational reliability and average delay time.

+In 2017, Cathay Pacific took full ownership of the airline, acquiring DHL's 40% stake.